kign/starwars/README.md

 ./gradlew --no-daemon clean assemble teavm
 ```

+_(NOTE: The reason we're using `--no-daemon` is because in some circumstances `teavm` task fails to take into account updated source;
+though I suspect that's only a problem with multi-module `gradle` projects, but anyway)_

 There are three ways you can run it:

  * Using `lanterna`-based Java terminal emulator: